HL7/smart-app-launch/input/pages/app-launch.md

 token, it can exchange this refresh token for a new access token when the current access token expires (see step 5 below).

-Apps SHOULD store tokens in app-specific storage locations only and not in system-wide-discoverable locations.
+Apps SHOULD store tokens in app-specific storage locations only, and not in system-wide-discoverable locations.
 Access tokens SHOULD have a valid lifetime no greater than one hour.
 Confidential clients may be issued longer-lived tokens than public clients.